Laying the foundations of success

 English and English as an Additional Language (EAL)

-In their study of English, students continue to develop their critical and imaginative faculties and broaden their capacity for cultural understanding.
-They examine the contexts of language usage to understand how meaning is shaped by a variety of social factors.
-As students' command of English grows, they are able to question, assess, challenge and reformulate information and use creative and analytical language to identify and clarify issues and solve problems.
 They become imaginative and confident users of a range of electronic and digital technologies and understand and reflect on the ongoing impact of these technologies on society.
+For students who come from non-English speaking countries, having a daily conversation in English will no longer be a hurdle.
 These skills and understandings allow them to develop their control of language in ways that will help them in lifelong learning, in their careers and in life.

 In Mathematics we aim for our students to be confident, creative users and communicators of mathematics, able to investigate, represent and interpret situations in their personal and work lives and as active citizens.
 We also develop an increasingly sophisticated understanding of mathematical concepts and fluency with mathematical processes, and pose and solve problems and reason in number and algebra, measurement and geometry, and statistics and probability.
-Students also recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible, enjoyable discipline to study, and an important aspect of lifelong learning.
+Students also recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible, enjoyable discipline to study.

 For year 6, enrichment classes are available for advanced learners.